 I-3.2.2.
-Administration and Enforcement of Rules.
+Administration and Enforcement of Rules

-- (a) The PCR Committee Chairman and members will be available to answer questions regarding the PCRs (both before and during the Parade) - (b) The PCR Committee Chairman and Committee will aid the Parade officials and event chairmen in the enforcement of the PCRs.
+- (a) The PCR Committee Chair and members will be available to answer questions regarding the PCRs(both before and during the Parade) - (b) The PCR Committee Chair and Committee will aid the Parade officials and event Chairs in the enforcement of the PCRs.